 For clients who are unsure of themselves in relation to Functional Safety, a good place to start is an FSA 4 (which looks at the activities in the Operations and Maintenance phase).

-A Stage 2 Functional Safety Assessment of an upgrade to an offshore gas platform.Industry: Oil and Gas Offshore
+Stage 5 Functional Safety Assessment (FSA 5) on an offshore natural gas platform located in the southern North Sea.Industry: Oil and Gas Offshore

 E: firstname.lastname@example.org.
 T: 44 (0)1462 713313.
 W: www.methodfs.com